benvanwerkhoven/expdist/README.md

-# GPU Kernels for GaussTransform
+# GPU Kernels for Bhattacharya distance between two point sets

-GaussTransform is used as a cost function to determine the distance between two Gaussian Mixture Models.
+GPU implementation of a simplyfied Bhattacharya distance between two point sets that explicitly takes anisotropic localization uncertainty into account.

 ## Example usage

 The code currently consists of a single class which can be instantiated to allocate resources on the GPU.
-The number you pass to the constructor is the largest possible size of the model you wish to compute on (this is simply used for memmory allocations).
+The number you pass to the constructor is the largest possible size of the point set you wish to compute on (this is simply used for memmory allocations).

-The GPUGaussTransform object performs expensive memory allocations and deallocations and as such it should be reused for as many calls to ``compute()`` as possible.
+The GPUExpDist object performs expensive memory allocations and deallocations and as such it should be reused for as many calls to ``compute()`` as possible.

-The GPU code currently assumes double precision and 2 dimensional coordinates for the models.
+The GPU code currently assumes double precision and 2 dimensional coordinates for the point sets.

 ```
-    #include "gausstransform.h"
+    #include "expdist.h"

-    //instantiate GPUGaussTransform object
+    //instantiate GPUExpDist object
-    GPUGaussTransform gpu_gt(m);
+    GPUExpDist gpu_expdist(max_n);

     //call the cost function
-    double cost = gpu_gt.compute(A, B, m, n, scale, grad);
+    cost = gpu_expdist.compute(A, B, m, n, scale_A, scale_B);

 ```